 Complaints against members of the Rosenberg Police Department may be made by letter or in person, and under certain circumstances by phone.
 Keep in mind that anonymous complaints are difficult to investigate.
 No matter how the complaint is made it is the responsibility of the contacted supervisor to inform the complainant of the proper procedure for filing a complaint.
 In most circumstances the complaint must be in writing.
 Complaints can be filed at the Rosenberg Police Department located at 2120 4th Street, Rosenberg, Texas 77471, telephone number (832) 595-3700, or emailed to RPDconduct@rosenbergtx.gov.

-If you have an allegation of misconduct against an employee of the Rosenberg Police Department, you may complete and submit an Employee Complaint Form [PDF] available here.
+If you have an allegation of misconduct against an employee of the Rosenberg Police Department, you may complete a complaint form here.

 What happens to my complaint after it is received?